Generalizable, real-time neural decoding with hybrid state-space models: NeurIPS Paper Checklist

-\item {\bf Limitations} \item[] Question: Does the paper discuss the limitations of the work performed by the authors? \item[] Answer: \answerYes{} \item[] Justification: In the Discussion section, we state that our tasks and data are largely associated with the motor areas of the brain, and that training is supervised as opposed to self-supervised.
-We also discuss the lack of multimodality and posit that this is an interesting direction for future work. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper has no limitation while the answer No means that the paper has limitations, but those are not discussed in the paper. \item The authors are encouraged to create a separate "Limitations" section in their paper. \item The paper should point out any strong assumptions and how robust the results are to violations of these assumptions (e.g., independence assumptions, noiseless settings, model well-specification, asymptotic approximations only holding locally).
+\item {\bf Limitations} \item[] Question: Does the paper discuss the limitations of the work performed by the authors? \item[] Answer: \answerYes{} \item[] Justification: In the Discussion, we state that most of our tasks and data are associated with the motor areas of the brain and that we currently only explore supervised training.
+We also state that our model cannot process a diverse set of input modalities and that multimodal neural decoding is an interesting direction for future work. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper has no limitation while the answer No means that the paper has limitations, but those are not discussed in the paper. \item The authors are encouraged to create a separate ``Limitations'' section in their paper. \item The paper should point out any strong assumptions and how robust the results are to violations of these assumptions (e.g., independence assumptions, noiseless settings, model well-specification, asymptotic approximations only holding locally).
 The authors should reflect on how these assumptions might be violated in practice and what the implications would be. \item The authors should reflect on the scope of the claims made, e.g., if the approach was only tested on a few datasets or with a few runs.
 In general, empirical results often depend on implicit assumptions, which should be articulated. \item The authors should reflect on the factors that influence the performance of the approach.
 For example, a facial recognition algorithm may perform poorly when image resolution is low or images are taken in low lighting.
 Or a speech-to-text system might not be used reliably to provide closed captions for online lectures because it fails to handle technical jargon. \item The authors should discuss the computational efficiency of the proposed algorithms and how they scale with dataset size. \item If applicable, the authors should discuss possible limitations of their approach to address problems of privacy and fairness. \item While the authors might fear that complete honesty about limitations might be used by reviewers as grounds for rejection, a worse outcome might be that reviewers discover limitations that aren't acknowledged in the paper.
 The authors should use their best judgment and recognize that individual actions in favor of transparency play an important role in developing norms that preserve the integrity of the community.
 Reviewers will be specifically instructed to not penalize honesty concerning limitations. \end{itemize}